-NAME: ID:
+Name: ID:

-ADDRESS:

-POST CODE: UK TELEPHOI NE:

-MOBILE: EMAIL:

-COURSE DETAILS

-COURSE ENROLLED FOR:

-START DATE: EXPECTED END D DATE:

-REASON FOR EXTENSION:
+Address:

+Post Code: UK Telephone :

+Mobile: Email:

+Course Details Course Enrolled On:

+Start Date: Expected End Date:

+Reason for Extension:

-Declaration: I declare that the above information is a discipling my course.
-I hereby authorise the College of my extension.
-I consent to the College data (e.g. about health) as defined in the I appropriate use by the College.
-I also und with any supporting documents will be ma Education whose final approval will be reconstructed. nary offence, which could re to verify any documents I h processing personal data, in Data Protection Act 1998, at lerstand that the information ide available for the scrutiny quired for any course extens esult in my exclusion from ave submitted in support acluding sensitive personal bout me, for any I have provided along by the Department for ions.
+Declaration: I declare that the above false or inaccurate information is a damy course.
+I hereby authorise the Comy extension.
+I consent to the Colledata (e.g. about health) as defined in use by the College.
+I also understant supporting documents will be made whose final approval will be required. disciplinary offence, which could restable to verify any documents I have ege processing personal data, inclute the Data Protection Act 1998, about and that the information I have pavailable for the scrutiny by the Defor any course extensions. ult in my exclusion from e submitted in support of uding sensitive personal t me, for any appropriate rovided along with any epartment for Education

-OFFICE USE ONLY:
+OFFICE USE ONLY: ACCOUNT STATUS: ACCOUNT VEDICIED BY: DATE

-ACCOUNT STATUS:AC CCOUNT VERIFIED BY: DATE:

-ATTENDANCE (%): 1st Term:2nd T erm:3 rd Term: 4 th Term:
+ATTENDANCE (%): 1st Term:

-TOTAL NUMBER OF UNITS:TO (Provisional result sheet from exam office mu OTAL COMPLETED: st be enclosed) TOTAL LEFT:
+TOTAL NUMBER OF UNITS:(Provisional result sheet from exam office TOTAL COMPLETED:

-HEAD OF DEPARTMENT COMMENTS:
+Head of Department Comments:

-Director of Admission: Approved/Rejected
+Director of Admission: Approved/Reject ted

 Signed and Dated:

 Supporting Documents Attached: 1.
 2. 3.
-Information (data) in this form is entered by (staff name); on (date):
+Information (data) in this form is ont eared by (stoff name): on (data):

-Copy to be retained in personal file
+Information (data) in this form is enterior Copy to be retained in personal file ered by (starr name); on (date):

+0 D 07 (404